broccolirob/audit-sandbox/notes/techniques-tools-101/tags/overview.md

 ## Costs

-depends on the type/scope of audit but typically costs upwards of USD $10K/week depending on the complexity of the project, market demand/supply for audits and the strength/reputation of the auditing firm.
+Cost depends on the type/scope of audit but typically costs upwards of USD $10K/week depending on the complexity of the project, market demand/supply for audits and the strength/reputation of the auditing firm.

 ## Prerequisites